 "After tasting this cake, guests always ask for a second slice...and the recipe," writes Samantha Jones from her kitchen in Morgantown, West Virginia.
 "Everyone is surprised when they learn this dessert is so easy to make.
 I often garnish servings with pear slices instead of peaches."

 - 1 can (15 ounces) pear halves, drained

 - 1 package (18-1/4 ounces) white cake mix

 - 1 jar (12 ounces) peach preserves, divided

-- Pour into a greased and floured 10-in. fluted tube pan.
+- In a blender or food processor, cover and process pears until pureed.
+Transfer to a mixing bowl; add the cake mix and eggs.
+Beat on medium speed for 2 minutes.
+Pour into a greased and floured 10-in. fluted tube pan.
 Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.

 Originally published as Peach-Glazed Cake in Quick Cooking March/April 2002, p8